fortellerq/notes/proxmox/vm-setup-guide.md

 Since the Windows 98 installer will not know how to properly format modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, FAT32.
 Then reassign the drive to the Win 98 VM and proceed with installation.

 ### Network card
 For networking, select Intel E1000.
-Drivers can be installed from the ISO in the next section
+Drivers can be installed from the PRO98_10.1.exe file in [Win98drivers.iso](disk-images/Win98drivers.iso).
+Go to device manager, install drivers, and browse to the PRO1000 folder.

+This iso also contains 7z and NVidia drivers.

 ### Other notes
 I have not been able to get GPU Passthrough to work for this.